 Okechukwu, Amaka (2019).
 To Fulfill These Rights: Political Struggle Over Affirmative Action and Open Admissions (Columbia University Press)

 Forthcoming Okechukwu, Amaka.
 “Confronting Scale: A Strategy of Solidarity in Urban Social Movements, New York City and Beyond” City & Community

 Forthcoming Okechukwu, Amaka “Rethinking Diversity Frameworks in Higher Education” Contemporary Sociology (Book Review)

 Okechukwu, Amaka (2014).
 “Shadows of Solidarity: Identity, Intersectionality, and Frame Resonance” Research in Social Movements, Conflicts, and Change, 37:153-180

 Okechukwu, Amaka (2014).
 “The Challenge of Blackness: The Institute of the Black World and Political Activism in the 1970s” Issues in Race and Society.
 2:1 1.
 (104-107) (Book Review)

 Okechukwu, Amaka “Urban Social Hauntings: Disappearing Gravestone Murals in Gentrifying Brooklyn” (under review at Public Culture)

-Okechukwu, Amaka “The Colorblind Ballot: Why Anti-Affirmative Action Ballot Campaigns Succeeded (and Failed)” (under review at Social Problems)
+Okechukwu, Amaka “The Colorblind Ballot: Why Anti-Affirmative Action Ballot Campaigns Succeeded (and Failed)” (under review at Ethnic and Racial Studies)